carolynduby/ApacheMetronWorkshop/build_single/README.md

 7. Nifi will fail on startup.
 There are a few passwords you need to enter.
 7a.
 Open Ambari.
 Open the Nifi Configs and locate the "Encrypt Configuration Master Key Password".
 Enter any recommended 12 character password.

-8. In Ambari, open the Metron REST service configs and set Metron JDBC password to metron.
+8. In Ambari, open the Metron REST service configs and set Metron JDBC password to Myp@ssw0rd.

 9. Restart Nifi and Metron REST services.
 Restart any services that are not running.